 D&C Days at COPs

-Over the years, this increasingly popular Conference of the Parties (COP) fringe event has brought together policy-makers, scientists and development practitioners to debate the now-central theme – helping to place adaptation centre-stage with climate policies and programmes worldwide.
+Over the years it has brought together policy-makers, scientists and development practitioners to debate the now-central theme – helping to place adaptation centre-stage with climate policies and programmes worldwide.

-ODI also filmed sessions over the two days, and the event was captured graphically by artist Jorge Martin.
+In 2014 the D&C Days event alongside COP 20 took place in the Peruvian capital, Lima.
+ODI filmed sessions over the two days, and the event was captured graphically by artist Jorge Martin.

 ODI’s Susan Nicolai and Katy Harris provided reflections on the key takeways from the 2014 D&C days discussions, while CDKN’s Mairi Dupar wrote a two-part blog exploring the possibility of coherence among the 2015 development, climate, and risk reduction frameworks.